The Léman Express transport plan is adapted, find here the timetables:

-Lémanis, SBB and SNCF ask passengers to consult the online timetables before each journey:
+Lémanis, SBB and SNCF ask passengers to check the online timetables before each journey:

 As border controls are currently being tightened, we invite travellers to carry identity documents and other relevant forms for entry into the neighbouring country.